sorenson/grunt-gen-env/README.md

 # grunt-gen-env

 > Generating environment files from a configuration file.
+Works great with http://stout.is/.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`